A LONG-STANDING vision for Morecambe’s central promenade area is no longer viable, say city council planners.

 But a new 52-page Lancaster City Council planning report says the council “cannot guarantee deliverability of the scheme in full”.

-The report reveals that 81 per cent of people who contacted the council were against the scheme.
+The report reveals that 81% of people who contacted the council were against the scheme.

 A final decision will be made at a planning meeting at Lancaster Town Hall on February 4.
 It starts at 10.30am.
 All welcome.